Portrait from the Inola Register, May 21, 1914.

 From the San Antonio Light, July 10, 1883.

-After arriving at Chester prison Russell was given his prison uniform and by July 1883 had taken on a prison clerkship and also worked in the brick yard.
+After arriving at Chester prison Russell was given his prison uniform and by July 1883 had taken on a prison clerkship and also worked in the brickyard.
 During this time petitions were circulated by Russell's supporters advocating for his pardon and release, with former Texas representative and judge Anthony Banning "A.B."
 Norton even traveling to Washington, D.C. to plead for Russell's release.
 In all Russell would serve 21 months of his sentence, being released in February 1885.
 Upon being freed, Russell declined to comment on the particulars of his incarceration but related to the Austin Weekly Statesman that he looked forward to returning to his home in Marshall, Texas and to:

 "Try and begin life again, taking up the practice of law which I formerly followed.
 I feel assured of a cordial welcome by my town's people."Russell proved to be right in his assessment of his fellow citizens, as he was welcomed back with "generous receptions and cordial greetings."
 In a write up concerning his release, the San Antonio Light remarked that:

 "He does not come back with a grievance, nor does he proclaim that he has any settlements to make with any one.
-Public opinion long ago exonerated him from any complicity in the acts which deposed him from public life, and time will prove that those that were instrumental in his persecution that they have builded him up."By May 1885 Stillwell H. Russell had returned to the practice of law, removing to Denison, Texas to reestablish his profession.
+Public opinion long ago exonerated him from any complicity in the acts which deposed him from public life, and time will prove that those that were instrumental in his persecution will realize that they have builded him up."By May 1885 Stillwell H. Russell had returned to the practice of law, removing to Denison, Texas to reestablish his profession.
 In 1895 Russell's reputation had been rehabilitated to such an extent that he was selected as a delegate from Texas to the 18th annual International Order of Odd Fellows Convention held in Atlantic City, New Jersey.
 Following a similar trip as an I.O.O.F. representative to an encampment in the Oklahoma Territory in April 1899, Stilwell Russell left Texas for a new life in Oklahoma, and by December of that year had established a law office with Edgar Wilhelm in Ardmore.

 Shortly following the admission of Oklahoma as the 37th state Stillwell Russell was returned to public office, being elected as a district court judge for Oklahoma's 8th district, having switched political allegiance to the Democratic party.
 In 1910 he was reelected to the bench, defeating Republican nominee James Humphrey by a vote of 2,797 to 1,204.
-In March 1914 Russell was appointed as an Associate Justice of the Oklahoma Supreme Court, in the wake of the resignation of judge Robert Lee Williams, who had resigned to run for Governor.
+In March 1914 Russell was appointed as an Associate Justice of the Oklahoma Supreme Court, in the wake of the resignation of Judge Robert Lee Williams, who had resigned to run for Governor.
 Russell's time on the court proved to be short, spanning just two months.
 A week prior to his death he fell ill at a state bar association meeting but later felt well enough to attend a court proceeding four days before he died.
-Russell's health continued to fail however, and on May 16, 1914 he died in his room at the Lee-Huckins Hotel in Oklahoma City.
-The Calumet City Chieftain recorded a "weak heart" as the primary cause of death, but also mentioned that "an attach of acute indigestion" as a contributing factor.
+Russell's health continued to fail, however, and on May 16, 1914, he died in his room at the Lee-Huckins Hotel in Oklahoma City.
+The Calumet City Chieftain recorded a "weak heart" as the primary cause of death, but also mentioned that "an attack of acute indigestion" as a contributing factor.

 Stillwell H. Russell was survived by his wife Martha and both were later interred at the Rose Hill Cemetery in Ardmore, Oklahoma.
 Widely lamented upon his death, Russell's colorful activities in Texas had no bearing on his being eulogized as a great man and jurist in Oklahoma, with fellow judge Thomas Doyle memorializing him as: